Nytra/ValveIndexVR-StoreChecker/README.md

 # Valve Index VR - Store Availability Checker
 A Python script which checks to see if the Valve Index VR hardware products are currently available on Steam.

 The script uses the `requests` and `bs4` (BeautifulSoup) Python packages to read HTML from the Steam store to see if the Index VR products are available.
+It also uses `simpleaudio` to play sound.
 You must install these with `pip` for the script to work.

 You can use Windows Task Scheduler to make this script run at set intervals (eg: every 15 minutes) so that you will always be one of the first to know when the VR hardware becomes available.